nens/threedi-docs/source/e_2d_flood_tutorial.rst

 #) Click the *Toggle editing mode* button in the toolbar and save your edits to this layer.

+The 'Exchange level' represents the water level that the channel must reach to initiate a breach and exchange water.
+Additionally, a breach can also be "opened", similar to creating a hole in a dike.
+The 'Max breach depth' signifies the maximum depth of this opening, measured from the top of the dike.

+..
+VRAAG: klopt deze uitleg een beetje?

 The final result should look something like this, with the location of the channel (blue), the boundary conditions (purple), the dike obstacle (brown), and the potential breach (black) from the channel to the field behind the dike: